 The annual performance statements provide an assessment of the extent to which your entity has succeeded in achieving its purposes.
 The statements must provide a direct acquittal of the performance criteria in your entity’s corporate plan and Portfolio Budget Statements for the reporting period.

-For guidance on preparing annual performance statement, see RMG-134 Annual performance statements for Commonwealth entities.
-This guide is available under Tools and templates.
+For guidance on preparing annual performance statement, see RMG-134 Annual performance statements for Commonwealth entities, available under Resource Management Guides in the right-hand menu.

 Audited annual performance statements